 Facilities include a state-of-the-art riding center, surrounded by rolling hills and stunning landscapes.
 The college provides 40 quality school horses, but students are welcome to bring their own horses when space is available.

 At Virginia Intermont, the Equine Studies curriculum offered a broad range of courses in teaching, schooling, horse show/stable management, anatomy, first aid and equine nutrition.
 Equine Studies began with an emphasis on the mechanism of the horse, along with a strong commitment to traditional horsemanship and the workings of rider position.
 Students gained horse industry expertise in hunters, hunter seat equitation, jumpers, dressage, combined training, barn management, and health-related issues through courses in teaching, schooling, barn/show management, anatomy, first aid and equine nutrition.
 The program attracted students from across the U.S. and several foreign countries, and took a balanced approach to education.
 Virgina Intermont College ceased offering academic programs in spring of 2014.
-Emory & Henry is currently offering the degree program to transfer students from Virginia Intermont and equine courses to any student who meets the prerequsites.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) has approved the Equine Studies degree program for inclusion in Emory & Henry College's regional accreditation.
+Whereas up to now only students transferring directly from Virginia Intermont College could graduate from the Equine Studies program, from now on any qualified current or new Emory & Henry student can graduate with a B.A. or B.S. in Equine Studies.